olcf/hands-on-with-summit/challenges/GPU_Profiling/README.md

 Once you've succesfully compiled, submit the batch script.

 ```
-$ bsub submit_unoptimized.lsf
+$ sbatch submit_unoptimized.sbatch
 ```

-If you look inside the batch script, you will see that the program is being run with the Nsight Systems profiler `nsys profile`.
+If you look inside the batch script, you will see that the program is being run with the ROCm profiler `rocprof --stats`.
 This starts the profiler and attaches it to the program.
-Check the output file `profiling_output_unoptimized.<jobid>` and you will see the basic profiling output in plain text for the `row_sums` and `column_sums` kernels (scroll down to get past the loading text).
-Look at the CUDA Kernel Statistics section.
+Check the output file `profiling_unoptimized-<jobid>.out` and you will see the basic profiling output in plain text for the `row_sums` and `column_sums` kernels (scroll down to get past the loading text).
+Look at the Kernel Statistics section.
 Notice the difference in their duration?
 The column sum is a lot faster than the row sum.
 Why is that? `column_sums` is faster because it takes advantage of _coalesced memory access_.
 You can check out [this video](https://www.youtube.com/watch?v=_qSP455IekE) for a brief explanation of what that is and why it's important.

 Also, look at the Memory Operation Statistics sections.
-Why does copying data from host to device (CUDA memcpy HtoD) take longer?
+Why does copying data from host to device (HIP memcpy HtoD) take longer?

 ## Step 3: Compile the optimized code

-Now we'll profile the code in `matrix_sums_optimized.cu`.
-Look at the `row_sums` kernel code in `matrix_sums_optimized.cu` and compare it side-by-side to the code in `matrix_sums_unoptimized.cu`.
+Now we'll profile the code in `matrix_sums_optimized.cpp`.
+Look at the `row_sums` kernel code in `matrix_sums_optimized.cpp` and compare it side-by-side to the code in `matrix_sums_unoptimized.cpp`.
 The `column_sums` code is unchanged.

-Compile the code in `matrix_sums_optimized.cu` with:
+Compile the code in `matrix_sums_optimized.cpp` with:

 ```
 $ make optimized